kaungkaunglay/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Release isolation.
 - [ ] Main only.
 - [ ] Development isolation.
-- [x] Feature isolation.
+- [ ] Feature isolation.

 ### You plan to share packages that you wrote, tested, validated, and deployed by using Azure Artifacts.
 You need to release multiple builds of each package by using a single feed.
 The solution must limit the release of packages that are in development.
 What should you use?

 - [ ] Global symbols.
 - [ ] Local symbols.
-- [x] Upstream sources.
+- [ ] Upstream sources.
 - [ ] Views.

 ### In Azure DevOps, you create Project3.
 You need to meet the requirements of the project.
 What should you do first?

-- [x] From Azure DevOps, create a service endpoint.
+- [ ] From Azure DevOps, create a service endpoint.
 - [ ] From SonarQube, obtain an authentication token.
 - [ ] From Azure DevOps, modify the build definition.
 - [ ] From SonarQube, create a project.

 ### question 166 NO IDEA

 ### You have 50 Node.js-based projects that you scan by using WhiteSource.
 Each project includes Package.json, Package-lock.json, and Npm-shrinkwrap.json files.
-You need to minimize the number of libraries reports by WhiteSource to only the libraries that you explicitly reference.
+You need to minimize the number of libraries reports by WhiteSource to only the libraries that you e plicitly reference.
 What should you do?

 - [ ] Configure the File System Agent plug in.
 - [ ] Delete Package lock.json.
 - [ ] Configure the Artifactory plug-in.
-- [x] Add a devDependencies section to Package-lock.json.
+- [ ] Add a devDependencies section to Package-lock.json.

 ### question 174 NO IDEA

 ### Your company develops a client banking application that processes a large volume of data.
 Code quality is an ongoing issue for the company.
 Recently, the code quality has deteriorated because of an increase in time pressure on the development team.
 You need to implement static code analysis.
 During which phase should you use static code analysis?

 - [ ] Build.
-- [x] Production release.
+- [ ] Production release.
 - [ ] Staging.
 - [ ] Integration testing.